cncf/glossary/LOCALIZATION.md

 #### 3-1.
 Adding a new language setting to site configuration

-New languages need to be set up inside of `config.toml`.
+To add a new language to the site, modify [config.toml](https://github.com/cncf/glossary/blob/main/config.toml#L54) (Note: localization teams should use their assigned development branch for this).

-Find existing `[languages]` block in `config.toml` and add a block for the new language below other language blocks.
+The`[languages]` block of `config.toml` is used to set the language.
+For instance,`[languages.en]` stands for English and `[languages.ko]` for Korean language configuration.
+Go to the `[languages]` block in `config.toml` and add a new block for your language-specific configuration.
+For instance, the Korean localization team added its [languages.ko]` block after the `[languages.en]` block.

 - Example of `New language block for /config.toml`
   ```diff